idea4good/GuiLiteSamples/README.md

 - Hello Circle has only [100+ lines code](HelloCircle/UIcode/UIcode.cpp), it's a 3D Circle base on GuiLite.
 - Hello Timer has only [200+ lines code](HelloTimer/UIcode/UIcode.cpp), it's a smart timer base on GuiLite.
 - Hello Molecule has only [100+ lines code](HelloMolecule/UIcode/UIcode.cpp), showing you how to build molecule movement effect.
+- Hello 3D Wave has only [100+ lines code](Hello3Dwave/UIcode/UIcode.cpp), showing you how to build 3D wave effect.
 - [How to porting for any MCU?](HelloWave/README.md#how-to-port-on-any-type-of-mcu)
 - Also support: Windows / Linux / Qt